 Marketing to the “ME” generation

-There are currently 80 million millennials in America, 25% of the entire population.
-And boy do companies want a piece of that mindshare.
+There are currently 80 million millennials ( born 1981-1997) in America, 25% of the entire population.
+And boy do companies want a piece of that influential mindshare.
 It’s no wonder — reports confirm that millennials have about $200 billion in annual buying power.

 They do their homework.

-Millennial employees represent the best-educated demographic group in history.
-They have access to infinite information via the internet, received the most schooling, scored highest on the SAT and received the earliest investment in technical skills.
+Millennial engineer employees represent some of the best-educated workforce in history.
+They have access to virtually infinite information via the internet, received the most schooling, scored highest on the SAT and received the earliest investment in technical skills.

-Because of this, millennials are accurately described self-starting self-educators.
+Because of these factors, millennials are accurately described as self-starting, self-educators.
 They aren’t going to wait until a salesperson approaches them about a new product or service.
-They will find the information themselves and let you know when they’re ready to talk to someone.
+They research the internet, find the relevant information themselves and let you know when they’re ready to talk to someone.

-Recent studies show that B2B buyers are up to 70 percent down the sales funnel before they want to engage with a sales representative.
-And once they do interact directly with vendors, millennials have high expectations that said salespeople are knowledgeable and have valuable content to share.
-They don’t want to sit through a sales pitch.
+Recent studies show that B2B buyers move about 70 percent down the sales funnel before they want to engage with a sales representative.
+And once they interact directly with vendors, millennials have high expectations that salespeople are knowledgeable and have valuable content to share and don’t want to sit through a cookie-cutter sales pitch.

-As a marketer, you need to make sure they find your information and content as easily as possible.
+As a marketer, you need to make sure they find your information and content as easily and quickly as possible.

 They double down on online search.

 By the time millennials joined the workforce, "Google" became a verb and the #1 tool for research.
 Ninety percent of B2B users search online specifically prior to making business purchases.
 They’re not going directly to trade publications, engineering journals or OEM websites.
 And 71 percent of those Google searches are generic.
 They’re searching for a product, service or insights first, not a specific brand.
 On average, B2B researchers do 12 searches prior to engaging a brand's site.
 This is a monumental shift for an industry that has historically hung its hat on brand allegiance.